Duality between Lagrangian and Legendrian invariants: Legendrian (co)algebra

 If $\sigma_{v}\colon [0,r_{v}]\to Q$ is a loop with flow trees attached at $0\le t_{0}\le t_{1}\dots\le t_{m}\le r_{v}$, we also introduce a numbering of the components of $[0,r_{v}]-\{t_{1},\dots,t_{m}\}$ induced by the flow trees attached as follows.
 The right most interval $(t_{m},r_{v}]$ is numbered by $\kappa_{0}$.
 The right boundary segment of the strip with slits attached at $\sigma_{v}(t_{m})$ is numbered by $\kappa_{0}$ as well, whereas the left boundary segment of its domain is numbered by $\kappa_{k_{m}}$.
 We number the boundary segment $(t_{m-1},t_{m})$ and the right boundary segment of the domain of the flow tree attached at $\sigma_{v}(t_{m-1})$ by $\kappa_{k_{m}}$ as well.
 The left boundary segment of the flow tree attached at $\sigma_{v}(t_{m-1})$ is then numbered by $\kappa_{k_{m-1}}$, which determines the numbering of the segment $(t_{m-2},t_{m-1})$ as well as the right boundary segment in the flow tree at $\sigma_{v}(t_{m-2})$, etc. We view the end result of this process as the domain for a loop with flow trees attached with numbering $\kappa$ that decreases, see Figure \ref{adamsmap}.

-Note next that if $\sigma\colon I^{d}\to\Omega Q$ is a $d$-dimensional cube in general position with respect to $\bar f$, the set of $\sigma_{v}$, $v\in I^{d}$ for which a single partial flow tree can be attached is at most $(d-1)$-dimensional.
+Note next that if $\sigma\colon I^{d}\to\Omega Q$ is a $d$-dimensional cube in general position with respect to $\bar Q$ (i.e., transverse to the stratified space of the partial puncture of all minimum free partial flow trees) the set of $\sigma_{v}$, $v\in I^{d}$ for which a single partial flow tree can be attached is at most $(d-1)$-dimensional.
 Attaching more partial flow trees, the dimension decreases further, by at least one for each flow tree.
-We say that the loops in $\sigma$ with flow trees attached which form $0$-dimensional family are the rigid loops with flow trees in $\sigma$.
+We say that the loops in $\sigma$ with flow trees attached which form a $0$-dimensional family are the rigid loops with flow trees in $\sigma$.
 If $\sigma$ is a cubical simplex in $\Omega Q$ and if $\mathbf{y}$ is a word of critical points then we let

 denote the space of loops with flow trees in $\sigma$, where the critical points at punctures of the flow trees read in order give the word $\mathbf{y}$.
-The dimension of $\mathcal{T}(\sigma;\mathbf{y})$ is then
+The formal dimension of $\mathcal{T}(\sigma;\mathbf{y})$ is then